-Almost all network development will be in response to one or more non-compliant network performance measures which are in turn based upon statutes, regulations, standards, policies, codes, specifications, contracts or agreements.
+Almost all network development will be in response to one or more non-compliant network performance measures which are in turn based upon statutes, regulations, standards, policies, codes, specifications, contracts, or agreements.
 The range of documents this covers is significant and only those that have broad application will be detailed here.

-• Safety.
-Overarching all the other criteria is the requirement to design, build and operate the network in a safe manner.

-- Statutes and Regulations.
+- Safety.
+Overarching all the other criteria is the requirement to design, build and operate the network in a safe manner. - Statutes and Regulations.
 Statutory/regulatory obligations are a given and the network is operated and developed to comply with all statutory requirements. - Service Levels.
 Service levels are set by agreement with stakeholders and these can change from time to time.
 Service level standards flow through into many technical standards which are intended to result in a network that meets the service level standards. - Technical Standards.
 These cover the bulk of asset intensive network activities.
 Areas covered by technical standards include: Equipment Specifications, Procurement Standards, Design Standards, Construction Standards, and Maintenance Standards. - Financial Requirements.
 EA Networks need to make an adequate return on new network development.
-Any network addition must meet minimum criteria for financial viability.
-The viability threshold is normally a rate of return set by the board from time to time.
-A determination of viability can however be a trade-off with other (possibly future) benefits that are less tangible in the short term. - Use of System Agreement.
-All consumers who connect to the EA Networks network are bound by the obligations of the use of system agreement via their Retailer.
+Any network addition should meet minimum criteria for financial viability and/or provide other non-financial benefits deemed to make it viable.
+A determination of financial viability is a trade-off with other (possibly future) benefits that are less tangible in the short term. - Use of System Agreement.
+All consumers who connect to the EA Networks network are bound by the obligations of the Use of System Agreement via their Retailer.
 This document encapsulates references to other policies and standards that ensure consumers do not cause unexpected effects on the network or other users of the network.
-Equally it obliges EA Networks to provide the levels of performance prescribed by the multitude of standards and policies currently in force.
-The Connection Standard referenced by the Use of System Agreement includes obligations on consumers regarding underground connection, power factor, harmonics limitation, motor starting limitation and consumer owned equipment safety.
+Equally, it obliges EA Networks to provide the levels of performance prescribed by the multitude of standards and policies currently in force.
+The Connection Standard referenced by the Use of System Agreement includes obligations on consumers regarding underground connection, power factor, harmonics limitation, motor starting limitation, and consumer owned equipment safety.
+The Use of System Agreement is to be replaced by the Electricity Authority's Default Distributor Agreement in 2021.